Our Great Lake: 20 Reasons to Love Our Location

 All those good things we said about internships?
 The same applies to full-time employment (only now add in getting paid and receiving benefits!).
 Carthage graduates don’t have to travel far to find exciting career opportunities at top companies.
 The College offers several networking events that give students the chance to connect with Carthage alumni, develop contacts, and practice job-hunting skills.
 The newest addition to the campus is The Aspire Program, which is Carthage’s career preparation program.
 The program’s approach to career success helps students prepare for life after graduation.
 Through the program, students design a plan to help them set goals for the future.
 Students also get early access to career advisors and a wide range of experiential learning opportunities.

 Chicago is a world-class city, home to such top attractions as Navy Pier, Willis Tower, Millennium Park, world-famous architecture, and top theatre and music events.
 So how to see it all?
 Just hop on Metra’s Union Pacific/North Line from Kenosha.
 The train station is 10 minutes from campus, and on weekends, you can get a pass good for unlimited rides for just $10.

 7. Day trips to Milwaukee

 If Chicago is the “Second City,” consider Milwaukee a close third.
-Milwaukee is just an hour’s drive north of campus, and offers art, architecture, theatre, concerts, great restaurants, and a variety of summer festivals including SummerFest.
+Milwaukee is just an hour’s drive north of campus and offers art, architecture, theatre, concerts, great restaurants, and various summer festivals, including SummerFest.
 There’s even a museum dedicated to Harley Davidson.